May 8, 2008

 (source: Platte Valley Medical Center)

-offer one of the highest combined levels of MRI (magnetic resonance imaging)
+of the highest combined levels of MRI (magnetic resonance imaging) and CT (computed

 tomography) imaging in the world with new features that enhance both patient